Ningke-Li/drowzee/README.md

 ## Drowzee

-This is a peer-review version of datasets and source code for OOPSLA-24 paper 'Drowzee: Metamorphic Testing for Fact-conflicting Hallucination Detection in Large Language Models'.
+This is the old version of datasets and source code for OOPSLA-24 paper 'Drowzee: Metamorphic Testing for Fact-conflicting Hallucination Detection in Large Language Models'.
+The latest will be updated soon.

 ### Overview
 ![Alt text](fig/drowzee-overview.jpg)